-19. If Target UE's absolute location information is required at step 8 and if absolute location of Located UE(s) is not received at step 18, LMF can either retrieved the location of the Located UE(s) locally or triggers 5GC-MT-LR procedure to the GMLC to acquire the absolute location of the Located UE(s) using Application Layer ID or GPSI of the Located UE(s).
+19. If Target UE's absolute location information is required at step 8 and if absolute location of Located UE(s) is not received at step 18, LMF can either retrieved the location of the Located UE(s) locally if available or triggers 5GC-MT-LR procedure to the GMLC to acquire the absolute location of the Located UE(s) using Application Layer ID or GPSI of the Located UE(s).
 LMF includes the QoS requirement received at step 8 in the request, which is used to derive the QoS for Located UE(s) positioning.
 If scheduled location time is used, LMF includes the scheduled location time in the request to GMLC.

-20. The LMF calculates Sidelink positioning/ranging location results for UEs 1 to n from the Sidelink location measurements received at step 18 and absolute location of Located UE(s) at step 19.
-The Sidelink positioning/ranging location results can include absolute locations, relative locations or ranges and directions related to the UEs 1 to n, depending on the location request received in step 8.
+20. The LMF calculates Ranging/Sidelink positioning location results for UEs 1 to n from the Sidelink location measurements received at step 18 and absolute location of Located UE(s) at step 18 or 19.
+The Ranging/Sidelink positioning location results can include absolute locations, relative locations i.e, distance and/or directions related to the UEs 1 to n, depending on the location request received in step 8.

-21. The LMF returns an Nlmf_Location_DetermineLocation service operation response to the AMF and includes the Sidelink positioning/ranging location results received at step 18 or calculated at step 20.
+21. The LMF returns an Nlmf_Location_DetermineLocation service operation response to the AMF and includes the Ranging/Sidelink positioning location results received at step 18 or calculated at step 20.

-22. If Sidelink positioning/ranging location results were received at step 21, the AMF performs steps 7-12 of clause 6.2 to send the Sidelink positioning/ranging location results to the GMLC and to an AF or LCS Client if this was requested at step 8.
-The Sidelink positioning/ranging location results include the identities for the respective UEs 1 to n received at step 8.
+22. If Ranging/Sidelink positioning location results were received at step 21, the AMF performs steps 7-12 of clause 6.2 to send the Ranging/Sidelink positioning location results to the GMLC and to an AF or LCS Client if this was requested at step 8.
+The Ranging/Sidelink positioning location results include the identities for the respective UEs 1 to n received at step 8.

 NOTE 5: Sending location results and global identities for UEs 1 to n to an AF or LCS Client may require privacy verification from UEs 1 to n and/or from the HPLMNs of UEs 1 to n.

-23. The LMF returns a supplementary services SL-MO-LR response to UE1 in a DL NAS TRANSPORT message and includes any Sidelink positioning/ranging location results calculated at step 20 if step 20 was performed.
-If UE1 is Located UE, and the target UE is one of the UEs 2 to n and does not have NAS connection, then UE1 may transfer the Sidelink positioning/ranging location results to the target UE.
+23. The LMF returns a supplementary services SL-MO-LR response to UE1 in a DL NAS TRANSPORT message and includes any Ranging/Sidelink positioning location results calculated at step 20 if step 20 was performed.
+If UE1 is Located UE, and the target UE is one of the UEs 2 to n and does not have NAS connection, then UE1 may transfer the Ranging/Sidelink positioning location results to the target UE.